 Wednesday: The Community Cafe is held every Wednesday from 11:30 a.m. to 1 p.m. at the Out Boulder County office, 630 Main St. in Longmont.
 Bring lunch or a snack and hang out in these weekly gatherings, which center around different topics.
 You might learn about local LGBTQ+ community leaders, artists, musicians and more.
 The event is free and a great way to meet new people.

-Thursday: Head to Longmont for the Craft Club for LBGTQ+ folks and allies.
-Every Thursday from 4-7 p.m., people get together at Out Boulder County, located at 630 Main St., to knit, crochet and work on art.
-Don’t have your own yarn and needles?
+Thursday: Head to Longmont for a club called WIP (Works in Progress,) all about arts and crafts for LBGTQ+ folks and allies.
+Every Thursday from 4-7 p.m., people get together to knit, crochet and work on art.
+Don’t have your own your own and needles?
 The group has some you can use.
 Don’t know how to knit?
 Here’s where to learn.

 Friday: On Friday, venture outside of the Boulder bubble to a gay bar in Denver.
-The Denver Wrangler is laid back, X Bar is hoppin’ with go-go dancers and Tracks Nightclub is always amusing, with half-naked bartenders and great drag shows.
+The X Bar is hoppin’ with go-go dancers and Tracks Nightclub is always amusing, with half-naked bartenders and great drag shows.
 Trade is one of Denver’s newer gay bars.
 On Friday, Trade holds Fetish Fridays.
 Wear your leash and latex.